 The drama is packed with several key physicians and nurses, with Dr. Michael "Robby" Robinavitch being the focus.
 However, the narrative would've felt incomplete without other characters like Myrna White, played by actress Jeanette O'Connor.

-While Myrna is a patient, she's always handcuffed in the hospital.
+While Myrna is a patient, she is always handcuffed in the hospital.
 The reason?
-Myrna suffers from seizures and it's a serious medical issue that can cause trouble not only for the patient but also for people around her at the hospital.
+Myrna suffers from seizures, and it's a serious medical issue that can cause trouble not only for the patient but also for people around her at the hospital.

 Seizures come suddenly, and for Myrna, the handcuffs act as a safety measure to prevent her from accidentally hurting herself or others.
-Since The Pitt doesn't answer this question right away, many fans might have always wondered why the lady always has handcuffs on.
+Since The Pitt doesn't answer this question immediately, many fans might have always wondered why the lady always has handcuffs on.

 Keep reading to learn more about patient Myrna in the medical drama.